fdzr/lscdiscovery/README.md

 Each corpus contains four version of the original dataset (raw, tokenized, lemmatized and post-tagged).

-Annotated development and test data with sampled uses, clusterings, change scores, visualizations, and more stats are available [here](https://zenodo.org/record/6433203#.YlKw_bkpBE4).
+Annotated development and test data with sampled uses, clusterings, change scores, visualizations, and more stats are available [here](https://zenodo.org/record/6433203#.YlKw_bkpBE4) and [here](https://zenodo.org/record/6433398#.YlKxy7kpBE4) respectively.

 #### Issues related to annotated development data regarding their indices